 You may also run the Blue Screen Troubleshooter.
-The built-in Troubleshooter is easy to run and fixes BSODs automatically.
 The online Blue Screen Troubleshooter from Microsoft is a wizard that is meant to help novice users fix their Stop Errors.
 It offers helpful links along the way.

 5] Disable PTT Security in BIOS